 Platinum card members can also receive $200 back in statement credits each year on prepaid bookings with American Express Travel at Fine Hotels + Resorts or The Hotel Collection properties when they pay with their Platinum Card.

 The Platinum Card offers a $179 Clear credit in addition to an application fee credit (up to $100) toward Global Entry or TSA PreCheck.

-The card has a much broader airport lounge program than the Sapphire Reserve as well.
+The card also has a much broader airport lounge program than the Sapphire Reserve.
 You’ll get the same Priority Pass Select membership you get with the Chase Sapphire Reserve, but the Amex Platinum also lets you access American Express Centurion Lounges and Delta Sky Clubs when you fly with Delta.

-To sweeten the pot, this card gives you automatic Gold status with the Hilton Honors program and Marriott Bonvoy.
+To sweeten the deal, this card gives you automatic Gold status with the Hilton Honors program and Marriott Bonvoy.
 You’ll also get a baggage insurance plan and secondary auto rental insurance.

-You can use American Express Membership Rewards to book travel directly through AmexTravel.com, although you’ll only get 1 cent per point in value when you do.
-You can also cash in your points for gift cards, statement credits and merchandise, or use points to upgrade your flights to business or first class.
+You can use American Express Membership Rewards to book travel directly through AmexTravel.com, though you’ll only get 1 cent per point in value when you do.
+You can also cash in your points for gift cards, statement credits and merchandise or use points to upgrade your flights to business or first class.

 This travel program also offers a range of hotel and airline transfer partners, some of which overlap with Chase Ultimate Rewards.
 All transfer partners let you move points over at a ratio of 1,000:1,000 unless otherwise noted: